x1a7x/x1a7x/README.md

 -----------------------------------------------------------
  I mostly fw crypto, chess related and imageboard apps.
 In fact i do not even bother coding.
 I just dream up apps and AI does all the rest... its quite amazing.
+On 8/12 AI made me a 900 line full imageboard app with Rust and Postgres - full admin features and all.
+ Apps i used to DREAM of can now be made in the blink of an eye.